Dannydiara/events-app/README.md

-Here's an enhanced version of your README file to make it more engaging for readers, especially employers:
+Here's the updated README file with the inclusion of Shadcn:

 ```markdown
 # EventHive